Steve-Kirby/Steve-Kirby.github.io/Coursework-Highlights.md

 	</div>
 	<div class="col-xs-6">
 		<h3>Godot - Exported to HTML</h3>
-		<p>The screenshot shows the game in action, it isnt perfect and it was extremely ambitious for the time I had to work with along side looming deadlines for other modules and my dissertation, but more importantly I learned a lot about Godot and game development in general whilst making this prototype game.</p>
+		<p>The screenshot shows the game in action, it isn't perfect and was extremely ambitious for the time I had, alongside looming deadlines for other modules and my dissertation.
+More importantly I learned a lot about Godot and game development in general whilst making this prototype game.</p>
 	</div>
 </div>
 <hr>
 <div class="row">

 <h2><a href="https://github.com/Steven-Kirby/Seaton-Valley-Council-App">Team Project - Seaton Valley Council - Android App</a></h2>
-<p> Link above leads to a git repository with only the code which was written by myself or a team member for this app and as such wont work as an imported project. </p>
+<p> Link above leads to a git repository with only the code which was written by myself or a team member for this app and as such will not work as an imported project. </p>
 <hr>
 </div>
 <div class="row">